Chapter 1 : one

 Background: Font color:

-Sadly, none of this is true.
-In fact, it’s just a bunch of bullshit that gets your hopes up and you just spend your entire life wondering whether or not you’re ever going to get out of the same old boring world where the sense of adventure is lacking.
+But sadly, none of this is true.
+In fact, it’s just a bunch of bullshit that gets your hopes up, leaving you to spend your entire life wondering whether or not you’re ever going to get out of the same old boring world where the sense of adventure is lacking.

 You want an example?
 I’ll give you one.

 Occupation?
 Student.
 Currently studying at Kings College London.

 Current situation?
 Sitting in a fancy arse restaurant, having a bad date.

 Now, if my life had followed the plot of those damed fantasy YA novels, then I wouldn't be suffering.